Residential Sales Value Portal

 Rethinking mixed-use composition

-Accelerated by the pandemic, structural change is prompting a rethinking away from conventional models of mixed-use development, which have typically emphasised retail within residential-led schemes over other possible uses, such as retirement housing, flexible workspace and community uses.
+Accelerated by the pandemic, structural change is prompting a rethinking away from conventional models of mixed-use development, which typically emphasised retail within residential-led schemes over other possible uses, such as retirement housing, flexible workspace and community uses.

 Light industrial is one such area.
 While industrial continues to possess the lowest values relative to other key uses across all regions of the UK, the value differential has narrowed considerably in the East and South East regions over recent years, reflecting strong demand for access to UK consumers and limited land supply.
 In some areas, the demand for urban logistics space is such that developers are increasingly considering light industrial uses to complement residential-led schemes instead of retail.

-Thus, a sound understanding of recent and contrasting movements in values between the various property sectors will be a vital consideration for developers and investors, especially when conceptualising larger, mixed-use schemes.
+Thus, a sound understanding of recent and contrasting movements in values between the various property sectors will be a vital consideration for developers and investors, and this is especially pertinent for larger, mixed-use schemes.

 Utilising our expert knowledge and our understanding of current planning policy and legislation combined with our commercially driven approach we can reassess current assets and the potential to change the existing use for a potentially more financially viable alternative.
 LSH has a proven track record of maximising the commercial value of sites and assets in various sectors with our ability to approach, appraise, plan and deliver complex mixed-use and regeneration projects through our multi-disciplinary teams across the business and throughout the country.
 Find out more here.

 Dig deeper with Bespoke reports

 Using a combination of unique proprietary and open data sources, we are able to analyse local market activity and its influences across all price points and residential sectors.Find out more

 We are uniquely placed to provide clients with a complete solution to help identify, unlock and realise a long term pipeline of residential development.